 After winning back-to-back firefighter of the year awards, he moved on to bigger and better things, including writing bizarre fiction and even more bizarre fact.
 He has experience in statistical analysis and clearly presenting already clear data.
 Once, when he was very young, he planned to be an astronaut, but he was sidetracked by other things (like mastering the art of science and the science of music).
 He has gained experience in graphic design through a previous business venture involving AD.
 It is these alleged graphic design skills that he brings to the table here at ALDLAND and for which he is paid in pure excitement and page views.

 AD – Atlanta, GA

 Radio aficionado and ALDLAND founder, he’s unsure whether he enjoyed the Tigers’ 2006 World Series run more or less than their 119-loss season in 2003, but he knows he approved of the Free Press’ “Road to XVI” coverage of the 2008 Lions.
-At various points a regular attendee of Big Ten football, SEC football and basketball, and NESCAC raquetball, he’s seen major league baseball in Detroit (old and new), Toronto, Chicago (Wrigley), New York (Yankees, old, against Montreal), Seattle, and Washington, D.C.
-(RFK).
+At various points a regular attendee of Big Ten football, SEC football and basketball, and NESCAC raquetball, he’s seen major league baseball in Detroit (old and new), Toronto, Chicago (Wrigley), New York (Yankees, old, against Montreal), Seattle, Washington, D.C.
+(RFK), and Atlanta.
 Fan of the blues, bluegrass, 50s-70s rock & roll, and the overlap between Warren Zevon and hockey.
 Played fantasy XFL.
 Also blogs at QuestionsPresented.